simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 Released TBD

-* Restore posibility to use HTTP-Artifact on AuthnRequests (regression from 2.0.4)
+* Restore possibility to use HTTP-Artifact on AuthnRequests (regression from 2.0.4)
 * Fix legacy endpoints to not send response twice

 `core`